 For Internal Medicine residents

-In Internal Medicine, the Clinician-Investigator Training Program integrates rigorous clinical training in internal medicine and subspecialty training along with training in research.
-The duration of clinician-investigator research training in internal medicine is either two or three years.
+For Internal Medicine trainees, the Clinician-Investigator Training Program integrates rigorous clinical training in internal medicine and subspecialty training along with training in research.
+The Clinician-Investigator Training Program in Internal Medicine is two to three years in duration.

-Medical students (M.D. students and M.D.-Ph.D. students) and international medical graduates who apply through the National Resident Matching Program process for a research track in internal medicine and match into the clinician-investigator track are guaranteed three types of training in this integrated program.
+Medical students (M.D. students and M.D.-Ph.D. students) and international medical graduates who apply through the National Resident Matching Program process for a research track in internal medicine and match into the clinician-investigator track are considered for three types of training in this integrated program.

-- Residency training in internal medicine of two to three years, depending on the type of clinician-investigator research track (for example, American Board of Internal Medicine pathway)
+- Residency training in internal medicine of two to three years, depending on the type of clinician-investigator research track (for example, American Board of Internal Medicine-type pathway)

 - Research training of two to three years that can begin during residency and continue for a period of time prior to entering a subspecialty fellowship